ttboma/lvim/README.md

 # README

-This is my lvim configuration!!
+This is my lvim configuration on Mac!!